viniciuschan/logistics-api/README.md

 ```
 $ make loaddata
 ```
-5. Finally, you can check test cases by running the following command:
+5. Finally, you can check all test cases by running the following command:
 ```
 $ make test
 ```